 DATE SUBMITTED: January 24, 2013

 DATE REVISED:

-DATE ACCEPTED BY IBIS OPEN FORUM:
+DATE ACCEPTED BY IBIS OPEN FORUM: Rejected August 21, 2015

 STATEMENT OF THE ISSUE:

 The delay values of the [Driver Schedule] keyword are fixed numeric entries in the current IBIS specification.
 There are situations when a given [Model] might be used at different bit rates, each of which might require different delay values for its [Driver Schedule] keyword.
 In order to eliminate the need to duplicate the entire [Model], it would be desirable to parameterize the delay entries of [Driver Schedule], so that the EDA tool could pass the appropriate delay values to [Driver Schedule] according to the bit rate the user selected for a simulation.